hunter-teacher-cert/unit_plan-IBCompSci_Lara/README.md

 IB requires all lessons to have a Theory of Knowledge component, that all assessments must be concept-based and  involve writing reflections on every lesson.
 The IB assessment framework prohibits the use of multiple-choice type assessment.

-In most of the lessons planned for HS for EBT, the Harkness Method of class discussion is the de-facto standard.
+In most of the lessons planned for HS for EBT, the **Harkness Method** of class discussion is the de-facto standard.
 Approaches to Learning Components of IB Courses

-Andragogy v Pedagogy - andragogy = teaching to adult learners (16-19 year old DP students) Adult learners prefer to be responsible for their own learning and involved in the planning and evaluation of their instruction
+**Andragogy v Pedagogy** - andragogy = teaching to adult learners (16-19 year old DP students) IB DP students are considered emerging or early adults and the teaching approach is more andragogical than pedagogical.

+Adult learners prefer to be responsible for their own learning and involved in the planning and evaluation of their instruction.
-Can use their own life experience as a rich resource for learning Prefer learning that is problem centred rather than content oriented Respond better to internal, rather than external, motivators Need to understand the reason for, and importance of, all their learning Research Component
+They can use their own life experience as a rich resource for learning; they prefer learning that is problem-centered rather than content-oriented.
-Communication Component
+They respond better to internal, rather than external, motivator; they need to understand the reason for, and importance, of all their learning.
+Consequently, lessons must have research components and communication components.

-Harkness Teaching Protocol - problem based learning protocol that emphasizes independent student work and discussion.
+**Harkness Teaching Protocol** - problem based learning protocol that emphasizes independent student work and discussion.
 The teacher is a facilitator and provides general questions for research and discussion by the students.
 Discussion and inquiry will be student-centered and lessons will be concept based.